codecraft logo

 • If your agent has a “Reasoning Effort” or “Chain-of-Thought” setting, reduce it for simple tasks.
 While a high-effort setting improves accuracy for hard problems, it generates more verbose internal thought processes that you are billed for.

-How to Lowering the Cost of AI Coding Agents
+How to Optimize the Cost of AI Coding Agents

 Article Name

-How to Lowering the Cost of AI Coding Agents
+How to Optimize the Cost of AI Coding Agents

 Author